obius/brewpi-obius/README.md

     sudo apt-get install python-serial python-simplejson python-configobj python-psutil python-git

+Let's get the some other Python stuff we need too; type this command:

+    sudo apt-get install build-essential python-dev python-pipsudo pip install psutil --upgrade

 Finally, the python script can reprogram the Arduino, but it needs avrdude to do so.
 Install arduino-core, which includes avrdude.

     sudo apt-get install arduino-core

-Let's get the some other Python stuff we need too; type this command:

-    sudo apt-get install build-essential python-dev python-pipsudo pip install psutil --upgrade

-Finally, to install the BrewPi script we will use Git.
-In a terminal window, type the following commands:

-    sudo apt-get install git-core

 2.1.8 Setting up users and permissions
 --------------------------------------